-A 4-year old blond child came to my help this time.
+A 4-year old blond child came to give me company this time.
 Soon after the seat belt signs were turned off and the flight steadied, the child freed himself from his mother’s lap across the aisle, and started moving up and down the dimly lit cabin, examining people in their seats.
-After making one or two rounds of the aisle, he gingerly walked towards me, studied me carefully, and finally grinned at me.
-I smiled back and, to amuse him, made a few funny faces.
+After making one or two rounds of the aisle, he gingerly walked towards me, studied me carefully, and grinned at me.
+I smiled back and, and to amuse him made funny faces at him.
 He giggled and darted back to his mother, a rather wholesome woman.
 He soon returned with a sheet of paper and a pencil and gave them to me.
 He had scribbled a few random lines on the paper and, obviously, wanted me to draw something for him.

 I had never been good at drawing.
 The only thing I learned to draw, as a schoolchild, was a mouse.
 Most children in my class did it for fun.
 So, I proceeded to draw a mouse for my young acquaintance.

-I drew a large Urdu numeral seven < which would become the mouse’s snout, then attached two Urdu 8s ٨٨ to the upper leg of <, which would be the mouse’s ears.
+I drew a large Urdu numeral <, 7, which would become the mouse’s snout, then attached two Urdu 8s ٨٨ to the upper leg of <, which would be the mouse’s ears.
 Then I drew the mouse’s body, which was simply a balloon lying on its side.
 To the balloon, I attached two feet underneath and a tail.
 A dot in the snout, representing the eye, completed the picture.
+I also signed it.

 As I drew, the child watched me intently.
 He seemed amused by the final result.
 He took the sheet from me, scrutinized it, giggled, and darted back to his mother handing the paper to her.
-I could see a faint smile on her face as she curiously examined my drawing.
-I couldn’t tell what she thought of it.
+As she examined my drawing, I could see a faint smile on her face but couldn’t tell what she thought of it.
 She then took the pencil from the child and did something to the sketch and gave it back to him.
 The child came running back to me with the edited sketch.
 The mother had added whiskers to the mouse’s snout, which I had not.
 She was right.
 A mouse is never without whiskers.

 Passing the next three hours looked easy.
 I decided to watch a movie.
 After fiddling with the movie menu, I chose an old movie, ‘Chocolat’.
 The story was set in a fictional village in France where people closely adhere to religious traditions.
-A young attractive woman, a chocolatier and a single mother of a six-year-old girl — who also happens to be not a believer in religious traditions — moves to the village and opens a chocolate shop during Lent, the period preceding Easter when the Christian Church is devoted to fasting and abstinence.
+A young attractive woman, a single mother of a six-year-old girl, who also happens to be not a believer in religious traditions, moves to the village.
+She is a chocolatier and opens a chocolate shop during Lent, the period preceding Easter when the Christian Church is devoted to fasting and abstinence.
 Among her other “deviations”, she wears more colorful clothing than the village women.
 The village mayor doesn’t like her nonconformist ways of life and uses the parish priest to turn the folks against her, but the woman stands her ground.
 Ultimately her delicious chocolates and her friendly and alluring nature win the village, including the mayor and the priest, to her side.

 It was a charming story with a profound message.
 The story might as well have been about present-day Pakistan except that it wouldn’t be a happy ending for the young woman.